stratosphereips/StratosphereLinuxIPS/README.md

 # Fast usage in your own traffic
 1. Start Redis: `redis-server --daemonize yes`
 2. Run Slips: `./slips.py -c slips.conf -i <interface>` (be sure you use python3)
+3. Use Kalipso to see the results
+ a. ./kalipso.sh
+ b.
+Optionally run slips with -G to start Kalipso automatically
-3. Check the folder called with the date of today.
+4. Local logs are stored in the folder called with the date of today.
 All files are updated every 5 seconds.
-4. Use Kalipso to see the results (option -G in Slips to start Kalipso automatically, or go to StratosphereLinuxIPS/modules/blessed and execute `node ips_timewindows.js` to start Kalipso when needed)

 Requirements to capture your own traffic:
 - curl